LeoYuanjieLi/meetupMaps/README.md

 & my Sabi

 ## Feature to Add
-- Optional: Allow user to set their search range(from 10, 25, 50, 75, 100 mile)
+- Add MyEvent bar for user to store their favorite events